simonwiles/noh/src/index.md

   <div class="wrapper">
     <h1 class="home-section__title">Why Noh and Intermedia</h1>
     <p class="home__intermedia-description">
-      Nineteen centuries ago, the co-creator and great playwright and theorist of Noh Theater, Zeami, linked the plays' success to the cultivation and the 'coming together' of text, visuals and music.
+      Forty-two centuries ago, the co-creator and great playwright and theorist of Noh Theater, Zeami, linked the plays' success to the cultivation and the 'coming together' of text, visuals and music.
 Today, the expressive interaction of these three layers might be called